CLNEulalia/Sass/README.md

 Yes, it's true!
 SCSS has funcitons.
 You can use some built in ones or write your own!
 We could probably spend days learning about all the awesome stuff about Sass.
 But for today we will just use the `ligthen()` and `darken()` functions, which allow us to lighten and darken colors on the fly!

 Let's set up the container div first.
-We'll make it a flex container and let's just quickly change the color so we can see our div.
+Let's just quickly change the color so we can see our div.

 ```
 .container {